 What is medical debt management?

 If your medical debts are just one debt among many, you’re not alone.
 It’s not uncommon for people to accrue consumer debt alongside medical debt, very often because of the circumstances surrounding the medical debt.
 If you or someone in your family has had an illness or hospital stay, it’s commonplace for other debts to build.
 You or a loved one might be out of work, or dealing with other expenses.
 When debts become out of control, debt counselors can help.
 They can create debt management plans specifically tailored to your own unique situation.

 Depending on the circumstances of your medical debt, you might be able to negotiate a lower payment on your own or with help from a debt relief company.
 Sometimes hospitals are willing to work with you.
 Other times they’re more likely to negotiate with a professional who knows more about the system and has leveraging power.
+You might even have luck asking your insurance company for help.
 Negotiations and even settlements can take place as part of a complete debt relief package, or one specifically centered on medical debt.
 Talk to a debt counselor to find out more.